JustAnotherHeroRiding/What-The-Key/Song Key.md

 ## Provide sample chord progressions and scales
 - Let's try using the openai api to do this, after providing the song name, album, genre and other relevant song data besides the key and bpm

+## Displaying Modes
+- Show where that track is in a minor or major key using the mode field, Major is 1, minor is 0

+## Drag and drop
+- Allow users to rearrange their tracks and have the order be permanent, this will most likely have to do a db call
+- There should be a icon on the top right that will be the only place where a track can be dragged from instead of making the entire track draggable
+## Playing songs
+- Figure out a way to play the song directly from spotify using the user's account
+- This way the user can see the information about the track and play along

 ## fetch tracks and populate the card
 - Input bar to search #DONE